EPITAPH

 "Fear not, O faithful servant.
 Jacob."

-Black-frock-coated pseudo-Marranoes sit silent in satin
+Black-frock-coated pseudo-Marranoes sit silent

 With wife, child, bank books and curiosity